Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Guidance.md

 ## Key questions

-1. Which Service Fabric Node Types are running container workloads?
+1. Does the SF cluster host containerized workloads?

+   If yes, proceed to step 2.
-    In case the Node Type is not running any container workload, then migrating to different Windows Server OS image will be sufficient.
-When safety is prioritized, then creating a new node type, and move the workload.
-For less safety, consider the in-place upgrade by only changing the OS SKU.
+   If not, then migrating to different Windows Server OS image will be sufficient.
+If availability and safety are important, the recommendation is to create a new node type with the desired OS image, and move the workload; this operation must be executed for each existing node type which needs to be migrated.
+If some degree of risk in availability and/or safety can be tolerated (for instance, stateless services), consider the in-place upgrade option by changing only the OS SKU.

+2. Which Service Fabric Node Types are running container workloads?

-    For container workloads, the mitigation is to move the workloads to a new node type with MCR.
-Mirantis can be installed by Custom Script VM Extension on the VMSS or pre-installed on OS image.
-Creating and maintaining a custom OS image is effort.
-Patching Windows and the container runtime must be considered.
+    The mitigation in this case is to create a new node type with the desired OS image including the selected container runtime.
+The container runtime (Docker CE or Mirantis) can be installed by a Custom Script VM Extension on the VMSS, or pre-installed on OS image.
+Creating and maintaining a custom OS image requires effort - both the OS and the container runtime will require updates, which require validation and eventually re-publishing the image.
+This maintenance cost must be considered in advance.

-    Mirantis announced to publish an OS image in the Azure Marketplace with pre-installed MCR in September 2022.
-This OS image will get regular updates for Windows and MCR.
+    Mirantis announced their intention to publish an OS image in the Azure Marketplace with pre-installed MCR in September 2022.
+This OS image will be maintained by Mirantis, and will purportedly get regular updates for Windows and MCR.

-2. Are the running services on the Service Fabric Node Type allow downtime?
+3. Is downtime allowed for the services running on the Service Fabric Node Type?

     Upgrading a VMSS with another OS image or moving workloads doesn’t involve any downtime as long as the design of the applications allow movements to another nodes and scale sets.
-The VMSS follows the concept of upgrade domains and Service Fabric controls going domain by domain as long as the durability level silver or higher is configured.
+VMSS updates follow the concept of upgrade domains and Service Fabric controls the progression of updates of nodes, domain by domain - as long as the cluster durability level is set to silver or higher.

     The node type must be Silver or Gold durability level, because:
-    - Bronze does not give you any guarantees about saving state information.
+    - Bronze does not confer any guarantees about saving state information.
-    - Silver and Gold durability trap any changes to the scale set.
+    - Silver and Gold durability intercept any changes to the underlying scale set.
-    - Gold also gives you control over the Azure updates underneath scale set.
+    - Gold offers control over the Azure updates underneath the scale set.

-    In case one node type is serving as public endpoint, to reduce downtime a DNS switch by redirecting the traffic to a new Azure Public IP (PIP) address with Azure Traffic Manager or to another region is needed to keep downtime at minimum.
+    In case one of the node types is serving as a public endpoint, a DNS switch by redirecting the traffic to a new Azure Public IP (PIP) address with Azure Traffic Manager or to another region is needed to keep downtime at minimum.
 Multiple zone scenarios are covered safely by the configuration sfZonalUpgradeMode:Hierarchical.
 In this way, only one zone goes through the upgrade at a time and the traffic is routed through one Azure Load Balancer on Standard SKU to all zones.

 ## Scenario 1: Customer is hosting Azure Service Fabric Node Type using deprecated Windows Server images with-Containers, but does NOT host containers in Docker as part of their overall applications